 Lawyer, Partner - Quebec City

 Eric Savard is a litigator who regularly represents financial institutions, trustees-in-bankruptcy and medium-to-large businesses.
 In addition to court advocacy on their behalf, he also provides his clients with business and strategic advice.
-He is also a member of the firm’s Board of Directors.
+He is also a member of the firm’s Executive Committee and Board of Directors.

 Eric has particular expertise in insolvency and restructuring matters, in respect of which he advises financial institutions, businesses and bankruptcy trustees.